 Final takeaways

 I’m very proud of myself for everything I’ve achieved in this tough and fast-paced program.
 I’ve learned and applied concepts in machine learning and computer vision that seemed so academic and well above my means to understand just 10 months ago.
 It’s very empowering to come out of the program and look back at the innumerable coding notebooks, visualization dashboards, and presentations that we delivered.
-The road ahead to data mastery is still long, but starting my data career with the Master in Business Analytics & Big Data has given me the tools and confidence to deliver data projects in business contexts for years to come.
+The road ahead to data mastery is still long, but starting my data career with the Master in Business Analytics & Data Science has given me the tools and confidence to deliver data projects in business contexts for years to come.